psycedelicAI/high-security-facility-concept/FAQ.md

 # FAQ – High-Security Facility Concept

-> Frequently asked questions about the High-Security Facility Concept repository, its framing, scope, and architectural direction.
+> Common questions and concise answers about the High-Security Facility Concept, its framing, scope, relationship to Zero Trust, physical trust logic, operational resilience, and repository structure.

 ---

-## General Overview
+## Overview

 ### What is the High-Security Facility Concept?

 The High-Security Facility Concept is a conceptual trust architecture framework for high-security physical and operational environments.
-It explores how identity, movement, zones, privilege, surveillance, degraded operations, reviewability, and survivability interact within a controlled environment.
+It treats identity, movement, zones, privilege, surveillance, degraded operations, recovery, governance, and survivability as parts of one coherent security model.

 ### Is this a product?

-No. This repository is not a product catalog, vendor offering, or final implementation package.
-It is a conceptual and architectural body of work intended to structure thinking about high-security environments.
+No. This repository is not a finished product, vendor offering, or implementation package.
+It is a conceptual and architectural body of work.

-### Is this a security checklist?
+### Is this an implementation guide?

-No. A checklist lists controls.
-This repository focuses on how controls work together as a coherent trust architecture.
+No. The documentation describes principles, models, and direction, but it is not a complete implementation specification.
+A real-world deployment would require environment-specific requirements, specialist review, technical detailing, policy development, and legal and regulatory alignment where relevant.

+### What is the core idea?

+The core idea is that high security does not depend only on who has access, but also on where the actor is, how they got there, which zone is being accessed, which device is being used, whether the activity is occurring in the correct context, and how deviations, incidents, and recovery are handled.

 ### What problem is the repository trying to solve?

-It is trying to model how a high-security environment should remain legible, governable, and controlled when access, movement, presence, or operational conditions no longer fit ordinary assumptions.
+It is trying to model how a high-security environment should remain legible, governable, and controlled when access, movement, presence, or operating conditions no longer fit ordinary assumptions.

 ### Who is the intended audience?

-The repository is intended for architectural review, conceptual development, security-minded discussion, and future collaboration with people who understand high-security facilities, operational governance, and physical trust logic.
+The repository is intended for conceptual review, structured discussion, security-minded architecture work, and future collaboration with people who understand high-security facilities, operational governance, and physical trust logic.

 ---

-## Positioning and Framing
+## Positioning

-### Is this just zero trust applied to physical security?
+### Is this just Zero Trust applied to physical security?

-No. Zero trust is an important influence and shares some principles with the concept, such as contextual trust and least privilege.
-However, this repository extends beyond zero trust by treating the facility itself as a physical trust architecture where movement, zones, degraded operations, reviewability, and survivability are explicit parts of the model.
+No. There is clear overlap with Zero Trust in contextual trust, least privilege, and re-evaluation.
+But this repository goes further by treating the facility itself as a physical trust architecture, where movement, zones, degraded operations, reviewability, and survivability are explicit parts of the model.

 ### How is this different from normal physical security thinking?

-Normal physical security often focuses on control points, access devices, alarms, and barriers.
+Normal physical security often focuses on control points, barriers, and devices.
 This concept focuses on how those elements form a broader trust architecture, where space, behavior, privilege, and operational state all carry meaning.

 ### What makes this concept distinct?